polterguy/phosphorusfive-dox/chapter-12.md

   txt:Jo world!
 ```

-As illutrated above, you can easily pass in arguments to your lambda objects.
+As illustrated above, you can easily pass in arguments to your lambda objects.
 You can also return arguments from **[eval]**, the same way you do from your normal Active Events.
 In fact, when you invoke an Active Event, P5 internally uses the **[eval]** Active Event to execute your event.

 Combined with the ease of transforming between *"plain text"* and lambda objects that the **[lambda2hyper]** and **[hyper2lambda]** Active Events gives you - This easily allows you to execute literally *anything!*